jasonumiker/container-day-ecs/README.md

 1. Run `docker stop nyancat-windows`

 ## Copilot - Linux
-`copilot app init --domain jasonumiker.com nycancat` `copilot init` then choose the following options:
+1. `copilot app init --domain jasonumiker.com nycancat`
-- Load Balanced Web Service
-- www
-- /home/jumiker/container-day-ecs/aws-cdk-nyan-cat/nyan-cat/Dockerfile
-- 80
-- Y
-Edit manifest to add alias
+1. `copilot env init`
+1. `copilot svc init`
+1. `copilot svc deploy`
+1. `copilot svc logs --follow`
+1. `copilot exec` then `ps aux` then `exit`
+1. Edit manifest to add alias - and while in there show some of the other settings and then a browser window w/documentation of the schema of the file (https://aws.github.io/copilot-cli/docs/manifest/lb-web-service/)
+1. Show the AWS Console for CloudFormation (that these are CF stacks) and the ECS Console that it has configured it all for you there - but that you can do most if not all admin tasks via the CLI.

 ## Copilot - Windows
-`copilot app init --domain jasonumiker.com nycancat-windows` `copilot init` then choose the following options:
-Edit manifest to add alias
+`copilot app show` see how it can see our app and environment (details stored in AWS Parameter Store) `mkdir copilot` and `echo "application: copilot" > .workspace` `copilot svc init --app copilot` to deploy to our existing copilot app & env

 ## CDK